Lavarchus/Mitogenomes/README.md

 If using scripts in this repo:

-Baraf, L., Hung, J., Cowman, P., & Pratchett, M. (in press).
+Baraf, L., Hung, J., & Pratchett, M. and Cowman, P. (in press).
 Comparative mitogenomics of marine angelfishes (F: Pomacanthidae).